GazeboHub/lupine-m2/doc/module/Lupine-CORBA/readme.md

-# Criticisms of the OMG Official Lisp IDL Mappig
+# Extensions on the OMG Official Lisp IDL Mapping

 ## Module to Package Mapping - Import Package of Containing Module